 Keen to explore more of Budapest we began our second day by visiting parliament square to see up close the beautiful building, we had seen from a distance the previous day.
 The architecture really is something else and the square is full of beautiful fountains.
-We arrived just in time to witness the changing of the guard which, was more like a well orchestrated dance.
+We arrived just in time to witness the changing of the guard which, was more like a well-orchestrated dance.
 This was made more amusing by a large group of Japanese tourists desperately trying to take selfies with them and the guards trying to ignore them.

 One of the things that I love about travelling is stumbling across things you had no idea existed and learning the history of a place you were previously unaware of.

-Just a 15 minutes walk around the corner is St. Stephen’s Basilica, one of the main tourist attractions in Budapest and a beautiful building in it’s own right.
-It is surrounded by beautiful streets of fancy looking restaurants that I wish we could have tired if we hadn’t been on such a tight budget.
+Just a 15 minutes walk around the corner is St. Stephen’s Basilica, one of the main tourist attractions in Budapest and a beautiful building in its own right.
+It is surrounded by beautiful streets of fancy-looking restaurants that I wish we could have tired if we hadn’t been on such a tight budget.

-Cramming so much history into the past two day we decided to take a break and spend the rest of the day doing some shopping.
+Cramming so much history into the past two days we decided to take a break and spend the rest of the day doing some shopping.

-Originally we were intending to eat at the market but after all our false turns we we’re starving so decided to stop in one of the many restaurants we we’re passing.
+Originally we were intending to eat at the market but after all our false turns we’re starving so decided to stop in one of the many restaurants we’re passing.
 We chose the next one we came across and once again enjoyed how fantastically cheap food in Budapest is.

 Setting off again with clear directions we found the great market hall, slightly disappointed at it being under construction but after all the time we took to find it we were relieved it was open.

-After not being able to find the Nike store earlier we thought we would try the westend shopping centre and continue our day of shopping.
+After not being able to find the Nike store earlier we thought we would try the Westend shopping centre and continue our day of shopping.
 The centre was just a short metro ride back across town and gave us a chance to stock up on supplies.

-However we encountered a slight money issue whilst Lucy was trying to pay after changing into so many different currencies we we’re still struggling to get our head around what was going on.
+However, we encountered a slight money issue whilst Lucy was trying to pay after changing into so many different currencies we’re still struggling to get our head around what was going on.
 A kind women came and basically took the money out of Lucy’s hands to do it for her.
 This is why in future I’m downloading a converter app.

 After having a bit of a different afternoon we just had enough time to get ready for the bar crawl in the evening.
-Something we had been the most excited to experience in Budapest were the famous ruin bars!
+Something we had been the most excited to experience in Budapest was the famous ruin bars!
 I was thrilled to be celebrating my 21st birthday in Budapest and what better way than a bar crawl!
 I wish I could remember the company we decided to go with.

 All the ruin bars were really interesting, at least the parts I can remember and all had a different theme.
 It was a very unique experience and I think the bar crawl was a great way of actually finding them as many aren’t very obvious from the outside.

-Along the way we befriended a group of German guys and English girl and played a variety of drinking games.
+Along the way, we befriended a group of German guys and English girl and played a variety of drinking games.
 There’s nothing like a group of strangers singing you happy birthday as it turns midnight.

 Ultimately we ended up in a really cool club that I wish I knew the name of as I would totally go back.

-In the end my least favorite thing about bar crawls are trying to get home when you have no idea where you are.
+In the end, my least favourite thing about bar crawls are trying to get home when you have no idea where you are.
 We were wondering the streets of Budapest with no phone battery or map for two hours before we finally got back.
-So I think my top tip would always be to take a map and circle your hotel on in in case of these situations.
+So I think my top tip would always be to take a map and circle your hotel on in case of these situations.
 Although we did find ourselves in a variety of hilarious situations trying to find our way home!
 All in all the ruin bars in Budapest did not disappoint and are well worth the trip.